 • Supports brain health: The antioxidants and other nutrients found in broccoli can help support brain health and improve cognitive function.
 Some studies suggest that eating broccoli regularly may help reduce the risk of cognitive decline.

-See also How to cook kale for dogs
+See also How to cook frozen pizza in convection oven

 Incorporating broccoli into your diet is easy.
 You can enjoy it steamed, sautéed, roasted, or added to soups, salads, and stir-fries.
 By including this nutritious vegetable in your meals, you can reap the many health benefits it has to offer.